CRMPickers logoCRMPickers

 Close integrations and API

-Close should be evaluated around the communication and sales tools that matter to an outbound team.
-The dataset lists 43 named integrations across 17 categories, which is enough for many focused sales stacks, but it is not the broader marketplace story Freshsales offers.
+Close should be evaluated around the communication, calendar, enrichment, and sales tools that matter to an outbound team.
+The current dataset lists 43 named integrations across 16 categories, which is enough for many focused sales stacks but narrower than Freshsales for cross-functional SMB operations.

 Freshsales integrations and API

 Freshsales is the stronger fit when the CRM must connect into a wider SMB stack.
-The dataset lists 182 named integrations across 18 categories, so buyers with support, marketing, finance, and productivity connections should validate Freshsales before assuming Close is the safer platform choice.
+The current dataset lists 182 named integrations across 17 categories, so buyers with support, marketing, finance, productivity, and data connections should validate Freshsales before assuming Close is the safer platform choice.

 Implementation complexity

-Implementation risk is less about technical setup and more about whether the team will operate the CRM the way the product expects.
+Implementation risk is less about importing contacts and more about whether the team will operate the CRM the way the selected product expects.

 Close implementation complexity

-Close is medium complexity because it asks the sales team to run a disciplined communication-heavy motion.
-Data setup is not the hardest part; the harder part is aligning sequences, call expectations, activity definitions, and manager coaching around the new workflow.
+Close is medium complexity because the rollout is a sales-behavior change.
+Data setup is not the hard part; the hard part is defining sequences, call outcomes, SMS usage, activity targets, handoff rules, and manager coaching rituals so the team actually uses Close as the sales floor.

 Freshsales implementation complexity

 Freshsales is low to medium complexity for a conventional SMB CRM rollout.
-The bigger risk is underbuilding the sales-engagement layer: if reps later need heavier calling or sequencing, the lower CRM price can be offset by extra tools and process work.
+The larger risk appears later: if reps need heavier calling, sequencing, or activity coaching, the lower CRM price can be offset by added sales-engagement tools and extra admin work.

 Dataset-backed buying evidence

-Dataset snapshot: workflow depth, cost, and ecosystem breadth
+Dataset snapshot: outbound workflow depth versus CRM breadth

-The CRM dataset shows that this is not a basic feature-count decision.
-Close and Freshsales both cover six core capability groups, but they differ sharply on price posture and integration breadth.
+The current CRMPickers dataset shows that this is not a basic feature-count decision.
+Close and Freshsales both cover six core capability groups, but Freshsales carries broader integration coverage and more matched capability signals while Close concentrates its value around a focused outbound operating model.

-• Close team pricing starts at $35/seat/month annually after a one-seat Solo tier; Freshsales starts with a free tier for up to 3 users and paid annual plans from $9/user/month.
+• Close team pricing starts at $35/seat/month annually after Solo; Freshsales starts with a free tier and paid annual plans from $9/user/month.

-• Freshsales has 182 named integrations across 18 categories in the dataset, compared with 43 named Close integrations across 17 categories.
+• Freshsales has 182 named integrations across 17 categories, compared with 43 named Close integrations across 16 categories.

-• That makes operating model the deciding lens: Close for outbound rep velocity, Freshsales for lower-cost CRM breadth.
+• Operating model is the deciding lens: Close for outbound velocity, Freshsales for lower-cost CRM breadth.

 Close vs Freshsales FAQ